mitsuhiko/lucumr/2024/5/16/macro-vtable-magic.rst

 Anyways.
 Maybe this is useful to you.

-Postscript: You can actually make an `Arc<Self>` object safe.
-If you are okay with the implication that this requires, you can avoid most of what this blog post talks about.
+..
+[1] Important note: You can actually make an ``Arc<Self>`` object safe but that involves moving the object which means manipulating the reference count.
+If you are okay with the implication that this requires, you can avoid most of what this blog post talks about and just use ``Arc<Self>``.